LuccaWang1/PetPlanner/README.md

 5. Readme Markdown photos for this document - screenshots of the web app to go along with the text in this document
 6. Seed pets - these were for the demo video uploaded to Youtube at [https://www.youtube.com/watch?v=GA6h8ELNkco](https://www.youtube.com/watch?v=GA6h8ELNkco)

-All photos titles are formatted the same: "petplanner-title/name.format".

-All photos for adding a pet are around the same size and are 500px width by around 500px tall.
-All photos for the carousel are 1200px width.
+All photos have short condensed titles for efficiency and organization.

 [Back to the Table of Contents](#table-of-contents)